SquareBracketAssociates/Booklet-PharoGraphs/Chapters/chapter9/chapter9.md

 ### Stable matchings
 Maximality and minimality are not the only interesting optimal matching problems.
-Another target for optimal matching is stability, based on mutual preferences between two groups such as men and women or students and colleges.
+Another goal for optimal matching is stability, based on mutual preferences between two groups such as men and women or students and colleges.

 Our library implements the classical Gale-Shapely algorithm to solve the famous Stable Matching Problem (aka Stable Marriage Problem).
 To simplify, the problem considers two groups of equal size, modelled as complete bipartite graph.